Abhishek-Rout/Abhishek-Rout.github.io/Abhishek CSS/17/README.md

   Link: https://abhishek-rout.github.io/Abhishek%20CSS/17/

 ## Description
-  Pages have images on side of Story.
+  Pages have images on the side of Story.

 ## Requirements